home-assistant/architecture/adr/0022-integration-quality-scale.md

 ## Consequences

 - A clear and transparent framework for contributors to understand the quality expectations for their integrations.
-- An increased pressure on developer documentation to make sure it is up-to-date.
+- An increased emphasis on developer documentation to make sure it is up-to-date.